mincerafter42/picrew-downloader/README.md

 Go to <chrome://extensions>.
 Enable Developer Mode.
 Click Load Unpacked and select an uncompressed folder containing these files.
 You can disable Developer Mode now if you want.

 ## Installation instructions for Firefox
 Go to <about:addons>.
 Click the gear and select Install add-on from file.
-Select a .zip file containing these files.
+Select an .xpi file containing these files.